chb/indivo_server/doc/sphinx/source/api.rst

 ADD_FORM_DATA {indivo_document_content}

 Medical data cannot be replaced wholesale, only versioned.
-Thus, this call will fail (with a 409 conflict error code) if a document already exists in the given record with given external ID and app ID.
+Thus, this call will fail (with a :http:statuscode:`409` error code) if a document already exists in the given record with given external ID and app ID.

 Document Removal and Archival
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^